PIC4SeR/nav2_social_mpc_controller/README.md

 This plugin implements the `nav2_core::Controller` interface allowing it to be used across the navigation stack as a local trajectory planner in the controller server's action server (`controller_server`).

+## Dependencies

+This controller receives the people around through a topic publishing ros people_msgs.
+At the moment of this development, people_msgs were not still available to be installed from the ros-foxy package apt server.
+You can get the package from here: https://github.com/wg-perception/people/tree/ros2

 ## Configuration